breatheco-de/content/src/content/how-to/how-to-install-javascript.md

 ### Windows

 To complete the installation on Windows, you must follow the steps described in the installer.
-It doesn't require any configuration while it's installing, so it will be "following", "following", "following", "end".
+It doesn't require any configuration while it's installing, so it will be "next", "next", "next", "finish".

 To verify it has been installed correctly:
 - We access the command line (search in CMD applications or press `win` + `r` and type `cmd`)